treeman/jonashietala/drafts/rewriting_my_static_site_in_rust_for_fun_and_profit.markdown

 1. I enjoy using Rust, and it's important for a hobby project like this.
 2. Rust is quite performant and transforming text is a task it should be good at.
 3. Cargo is fire and forget.
-As long as you have Rust installed, it should be enough to just do `cargo build` and the generator should build.
+As long as you have Rust installed, it should be enough to just do `cargo build` and it should just work™.

 ## Why reinvent the wheel again?